Difference Between PA and Nurse

 A nurse is a profession in the medical field; it is associated with taking care of patients.
 The nurse has the following duties:

 1. Patient care: this is the main duty and responsibility of a nurse.
-He has to take care of the patient and make sure they are getting whatever is required without any problem and difficulty.
-They help the patient to recover, prevent illness, treat health conditions, etc. it is their responsibility to check the monitor regularly.
-They take proper care of them that may include their spiritual and developmental needs.
+He has to take care of the patient and make sure they are getting whatever is required without any problems or difficulty.
+They help the patient to recover, prevent illness, treat health conditions, etc. It is their responsibility to check the monitor regularly.
+They take proper care of them which may include their spiritual and developmental needs.

 3. Planning care: as mentioned above, their main role is not to take proper care of the patient, but for that purpose, they have to plan how they are going to accomplish that.
 They make necessary decisions; they should communicate thoroughly with the patient and plan their activities and schedule as the patient need.

-4. Patient education and support: nurses are also responsible more making the patient well aware of their condition and provide education to them about the cause and treatment.
-They have to educate the patient about the precautions and methods they should apply after discharging from the hospital.
+4. Patient education and support: nurses are also responsible more making the patient well aware of their condition and providing education to them about the cause and treatment.
+They have to educate the patient about the precautions and methods they should apply after discharge from the hospital.

 nurse